cybertraining-dsc/hid-sample/technology/README.md

     git clone https://github.com/cloudmesh-community/hid-sp18-999.git
     cp -r hid-sample/technology hid-sp18-999

+Warning: Please make sure there is no / after the technology directory name.

 Next you need to go into that directory and replicate the technology directory with all its files.